Florida Health and Transition Services (HATS)

 - Will receive services that meet their physical, social, and developmental needs.

-- See this recent policy brief from the Office of Disability Employment Policy, U.S. Department of Labor.
+- See this policy brief from the Office of Disability Employment Policy, U.S. Department of Labor.
 The report may be useful for advocates in discussions with funders, administrators, and legislators about the link between positive employment outcomes and systematic delivery of health care transition services.

-- Check out 4 new videos produced by Nemours: Legal and Financial, After High School, Where to Live, and Medical.
+- Check out 4 videos produced by Nemours: Legal and Financial, After High School, Where to Live, and Medical.
 You can read about the videos in this press release.
 They are great resources for both consumers and providers!

 - Florida Donated Dental Services (DDS) provides dental care to elderly, disabled and medically at-risk clients.
 One must be unable to pay for dental care and need extensive treatment (more than routine care).
 Visit here to learn more and to apply for services.